Noncausal Page-Wootters circuits: Process matrices within a timeless formalism

 Finally, we have to explain how the perspectival states $N_{t_X}^{(X)}\braket{t_X}{\Psi \rangle}$ are related to each other.
 We will assume that each agent $X$ sees a unitary time evolution as dictated by quantum theory in a pure state framework.
 This means we assume that for all $t_X, t'_X$ there exists a unitary operator $\UU_X(t_X,t'_X)$ such that

 Furthermore, just like in usual quantum theory, $\UU_X(t,t')$ should not depend on the initial system state $\ket{\psi}_S$. \begin{enumerate} \item[\bf U.1] $\UU_X(t, t')$ is a unitary operator, independent of the initial state $|\psi \rangle_S$. \end{enumerate} Moreover, time-evolution from $t''$ to $t'$ to $t$ is the same as time-evolution from $t''$ to $t$. \begin{enumerate} \item[\bf U.2] $\UU_X(t, t') \UU_X(t', t'' ) = \UU_X(t,t'')$, $\forall t ,t', t''$. \end{enumerate} Next we discuss the crucial assumption that connects our framework to the formalism of pure processes.
 In the process matrix framework, one assumes that during the protocol each agent eventually receives a quantum system from the environment.
 We will assume that each agent is promised that they will receive this quantum system at a specific time $t_X^*-1$.
 As explained before, we model that quantum system to be a part of the main system, described by subspaces $\HH_{A_1} \dots \HH_{A_N}$ of the main system space $\HH_S$.
 Each agent $X$ acts with their local operation $U_X$ on that system and their ancilla (i.e. $U_X \in \mathcal L(\HH_X \otimes \HH_{X'})$) and then sends out the system at $t_X^*$.
 In particular, this is the only time the agents use their quantum instrument.
-While the agents enforce evolution via their instrument, the remaining degrees of freedom should evolve in an uncorrelated way. \begin{enumerate} \item[\bf U.3] $X$'s quantum instrument is used at the so called \emph{time of action} $t_X^*$, i.e.
+While the agents enforce evolution via their instrument, the remaining degrees of freedom should evolve in an uncorrelated way.
+This leads us to our final requirement, which is analogous within our framework to the existence of a causal frame decomposition Eq.~\eqref{Equation:GfromCausalRefFrames} of process matrices. \begin{enumerate} \item[\bf U.3] $X$'s quantum instrument is used at the so called \emph{time of action} $t_X^*$, i.e.

 Furthermore at other times $t \neq t_X^*$ the evolution operator $\UU_X(t, t-1)$ is independent of $U_X$ and only acts as the identity on the ancilla of $X$, i.e. on $\mathcal{H}_{X'}$. \end{enumerate}